nuraprasat/pickyourtrail/README.md

-Run each class file as simple java application, If you are running in eclipse give the input in the console. or javac classname.java - give each class name java classname inputs
+Run each class file as simple java application, If you are running in eclipse give the input in the console. or javac classname.java - give each class name and
+java classname inputs

 Example 1: